Esteban Ocon: Formula One career

 Ocon's first experience of a Formula One car was on 22 October 2014, driving the Lotus E20 at Circuit Ricardo Tormo as part of a two-day test for Lotus F1 Team.
 A week later, he completed a test in the Ferrari F10 at Fiorano Circuit as a prize for his FIA Formula 3 European title.
-In November, he made his Grand Prix weekend debut for Lotus during the first practice session at the Abu Dhabi Grand Prix.
+In November, Ocon made his Grand Prix weekend debut for Lotus during the first practice session at the Abu Dhabi Grand Prix.

 In May 2015, Ocon was called up by Force India to drive at the post-race test in Barcelona, after Pascal Wehrlein was forced to withdraw due to illness.
 Prior to him claiming the GP3 title, it was announced that Ocon would enter the Mercedes Junior Team.
 In February 2016, it was announced that Ocon would also act as reserve driver for the Renault Sport F1 team for the season.
 He took part in Friday practice sessions at four Grands Prix for the team.